home - Electricity

 What is Venetian Plaster?

 Venetian plaster is a seamless interior finish that looks like marble.
-It can have a glossy or semi-glossy texture, smooth or embossed surface, or be an analogue of various stone rocks, such as amber or malachite.
+It can have a glossy or semi-glossy texture, smooth or embossed surface, or be an analogue of various stone species, such as amber or malachite.

 Pros and cons of finishing